abdennabi-ahrrabi/cybersecurity-ontology-cw2/SCREENSHOT_GUIDE.md

 ### Query 3: Find Assets Affected by SQL Injection
 **Query:**
 ```
-Asset and isAffectedBy some SQLInjection
+Asset and hasVulnerability some SQLInjection
 ```
 **Check:** ☑ Instances
-**Expected Result:** Assets that have SQL injection vulnerabilities
+**Expected Result:** Assets that have SQL injection vulnerabilities (SQLInjection is now correctly classified under SoftwareVulnerability)

 ---